Kim Stonehouse, MSc, PAg Crops Extension Specialist, Tisdale and

 To narrow this range, it became common practice to suggest 100 to 140 plants/m2 as a more reasonable target.
 As seed costs climbed, new hybrid varieties were developed and more research was conducted; the target plant population range recommendation was further narrowed and reduced to 70 to 100 plants/m2.

 With the advent of better seed placement technology and improved hybrid vigour, the canola seedling survival range has also been narrowed to 50 to 60 per cent of planted seeds.
 While not perfect, the tightened target plant-stand and seedling survival ranges have combined to make seeding rate calculations a much more useful tool.

-As technology and genetics improve it may be possible that research could further narrow the ranges for optimal plant density and seedling survival rate.
-However, these will always remain ranges since they are determined over large areas with differing soil types, climatic conditions and seeding systems.
+As technology and genetics improve, it may be possible for research to further narrow the ranges for optimal plant density and seedling survival rate.
+However, these will always remain ranges since they are determined over large areas with differing soil types, climatic conditions, and seeding systems.
 Measuring and recording these values on individual fields, using a consistent seeding system, has the potential to develop a field specific average that will drastically improve precision in the seeding rate calculation and gain confidence when determining return on investment.